ashishk1906/hotfix-ui/Files/CHF_FLOW_UNDERSTANDING.md

 PAY-001: Fix payment retry failure for Tenant A
 ```

-Tenant A is currently running an older release, while development has continued on `main`.
-We should not move all the latest changes into the tenant lane.
+Tenant A is currently running an older release.
+The CHF should be created from Tenant A's actual deployed state.
 We only need the required fix and any other approved tenant patches that must ship with it.

 The repository has three branch lanes: